amermmhamad/requirement-analysis/README.md

 # Use Case Diagrams
 Use Case Diagrams are used to visually represent the interaction intended between the user and the system.
 <img width="656" height="1011" alt="Image" src="https://github.com/user-attachments/assets/b0652ee5-8781-47d1-81d9-cec430c8e725" />

+## Acceptance Criteria
+This establishes clear criteria for the full completion of the feature.
+This ensures that this feature meets the specific criteria required for stakeholders to accept it.
+Example:
+For something like the Checkout feature, the system must display the booking summary so that the user in question and review and accept the right booking they requested.